Skip to Main Content

 We know that you send your proposed module titles and descriptions to the Academic Database (ADB) around mid-Feb, in the main.
 You then have to decide on the lesson plans, and later on again, decide on your reading list.

 MU teaching faculty can avail of a service via some database publishers (who provide MU access to primary source material) whereby they will analyse your lesson plans in detail and provide you with a report.
 The report typically contains class-specific / thematic links to relevent digital material, that will support the delivery of your classes.
-This service is called "Course Alignment".
-This is suited to many FACSP and FSS modules.

 Begin the process by checking to see if your subject is covered by our primary source collections here